Fleet Expansion - Planetary Fleets, Toss Ships, Busy Skies

 Earth and the Moon are brimming with ships going here and there.
 They skip between the various space stations and skyhooks - transport vessels, private vessels, constructions ships, tugs and service vessels.
 Toss ships dominate.
 A fleet of Schooners accumulates.

 Once skyhooks come into their own, ships start being made that just go from one to the other, around different worlds.
 They get almost all the speed they need at launch thanks to how much faster the tip of a skyhook is moving than orbital speed, and roughly the right trajectory by choosing the right moment to release from the tether.
 For less speed on release, they can let go from a spot lower on the upper tether.
-On arrival, much of the delta V needed to brake and enter orbit is saved by docking to the upper tether of that skyhook, which is already moving fast enough for the ship to match speeds without braking.
-It is a question of aiming for the right point in the orbit of the upper tether, where the vectors of the ship and the tether match.
+On arrival, much of the delta V needed to brake and enter orbit is saved by docking to the upper tether of that skyhook, which is already moving fast enough to be close to the speed of the ship when it comes in, meaning only a small burn is needed.
+If the skyhook tip is moving faster than the ship, it can aim for a point lower down that has the same velocity it has.
+Then it only has to be lined up to come in at the right angle for smooth docking.

 Skyhooks all have their own Hopper fleet, some of which are now specialized for handling Toss ships.
 On launch, they hang on to the Toss ship and refine its trajectory with their large nuclear thermal engines, also giving it some more delta V if needed.
-On arrival, they rendezvous with incoming Toss ships and use their large nuclear thermal engines to do deceleration and docking.
-As long as the Toss ships can get into a high elliptical orbit on their own, the Hoppers can do the rest.
+On arrival, they rendezvous with incoming Toss ships and use their engines to do any deceleration and the maneuvers for docking.
+Normally they take the Toss ship in directly without it even orbiting first.

-In normal operations, though, the Toss ships don't fire their engines at all.
+In normal operations the Toss ships don't even fire their engines.
 The Hoppers do everything.
-This way, all the Toss ships need is a complement of solid booster engines they can fire in an emergency to ensure they enter any kind of high orbit around their destination world.
+This way, all the Toss ships need is a complement of solid booster engines they can fire in an emergency to ensure they enter any kind of orbit around their destination world.
 Such engines are very simple and robust, they can sit unused for years and still work reliably in an emergency.

 Toss ships thus are basically a sturdy frame that can take either container pods or haul bulk cargo in a single hold, a few solid rocket motors, and a bit of kit for avionics and comms and such.
 They are cheap and fast to build but they last a long time with little maintenance.
 Their cargo is often more valuable than the ship itself.
 Their purpose is to move lots and lots of mass quickly, and their design allows their numbers to grow rapidly.